Crew Apprentice Program

-*ALFA would be happy to work with long-term apprentices to provide opportunities to try fishing before their long-term job starts.
+*ALFA would be happy to work with long-term apprentices wanting to try fishing before starting their long-term position.
 Let us know if this interests you!

 DO YOU LIVE IN A COMMUNITY THAT COULD BENEFIT FROM A DECKHAND APPRENTICESHIP PROGRAM?

 As we move forward, our goal is to share our methods and materials with partner organizations and individuals in other communities throughout Alaska and the country who would like to start their own apprenticeship programs.
 Let us know if you would like more information by emailing Tara at email@example.com.

 ARE YOU A SKIPPER INTERESTED IN PARTICIPATING IN THE PROGRAM?

-Are you a skipper that might like to participate in mentoring a new crewmember?
-We are looking for skippers who are willing to take out apprentices for as little as a day and as long as an entire season.
+Are you in need of new crew and interested in mentoring young people, new to commercial fishing?
+We are looking for skippers willing to take apprentices out on the water for as little as a day or as long as an entire season.

 Participating in the deckhand apprenticeship program is a great way to find new crew for next season!
-Contact Tara at email@example.com if you are interested in participating or have questions about program details.
+Contact Tara at firstname.lastname@example.org if you are interested in participating or have questions about program details.